nightscout/nightscout.github.io/docs/vendors/heroku/new_user.md

  </br>

-g) `API_SECRET` will be your Nightscout site password, it needs to be at least 12 characters long and you should **NOT use spaces** if you use @ or ! symbols remember you will probably need to express them using [Percent encoding](https://en.wikipedia.org/wiki/Percent-encoding#Percent-encoding_reserved_characters) in your uploader and downloader apps.
+e) `API_SECRET` will be your Nightscout site password, it needs to be at least 12 characters long and you should **NOT use spaces** if you use @ or ! symbols remember you will probably need to express them using [Percent encoding](https://en.wikipedia.org/wiki/Percent-encoding#Percent-encoding_reserved_characters) in your uploader and downloader apps.
 If you're not sure on how to do this, it is recommended to use only letters (uppercase + lowercase) and digits.

 !!!warning "The API_SECRET is the **main password allowing full access to your Nightscout site**.
 Make sure it's reasonably secure (mix uppercase and lowercase letters, plus digits) and **do no not share it publicly**.
 If you think you exposed it by mistake, it is recommended that you **change it**."